Juvenile shot Saturday on West Bank Street, hospitalized - Salisbury Post

 Crews said he wasn’t able to release further information about the incident Saturday.

-Anyone with information about the shooting, can contact Detective J.R.
+Anyone with information about the shooting can contact Detective J.R.
 Drakeford at 704-638-5333.

 City, Bell Tower Green Inc. sign agreement formally handing over maintenance responsibilities